-The Ethereum 2.0 moniker was done away with to prevent confusion among users who may mistakenly think that post-Merge Ethereum will gain a new ETH2 ticker.
-It won’t.
+The Ethereum 2.0 moniker was done away with to prevent confusion among users who may have mistakenly thought that post-Merge Ethereum would gain a new ETH2 ticker.
+It hasn't.

 Another reason for the titular switch away from ETH 2.0 is to prevent users from getting tricked into swapping to fictitious ETH2 tokens from scammers.